0xSubmux/Questify-edu/README.md

 # Questify

 Questify is a blockchain-based community platform where users can ask and answer questions in various science and technology categories.
-The platform incentivizes knowledge sharing by rewarding users with tokens for receiving likes on their answers.
+The platform incentivize knowledge sharing by rewarding users with tokens for receiving likes on their answers.

 ## Features